Tangle contact homology: Introduction

 \subsection{Statement of results}

 The main construction in this paper is that of \emph{tangle contact homology}.
-It is the homology of a dg-algebra associated to a tangle $T$ in $\R^3_{x\geq 0}$, and a choice of handle decomposition $h$ of a Weinstein neighborhood of its unit conormal bundle which is denoted by $N(\varLambda_T)$.
-It is an ambient isotopy invariant of $T$ (with fixed boundary).
+It is the homology of a dg-algebra associated to an oriented tangle $T$ in $\R^3_{x\geq 0}$, and a choice of handle decomposition $h$ of a Weinstein neighborhood of its unit conormal bundle which is denoted by $N(\varLambda_T)$, see \cref{dfn:handle_decomp_pair}.
+The unit conormal bundle of $T$ is a Legendrian manifold-with-boundary $\varLambda_T \subset T^\ast \R^3_{x\geq 0}$.
+We show that tangle contact homology is independent of choices and an ambient isotopy invariant of $T$ (with fixed boundary).